-The Geneva Association awards the prestigious Ernst Meyer Prize annually for university research work in the form of a doctoral thesis which makes a significant and original contribution to the study of risk and insurance economics.
+The prestigious Geneva Association Ernst Meyer Prize is awarded annually for university research work in the form of a doctoral thesis which makes a significant and original contribution to the study of risk and insurance economics.
 The Judging Committee for the Geneva Association Ernst Meyer Prize is comprised of Professor Christophe Courbage (Geneva School of Business Administration, University of Applied Sciences Western Switzerland), Professor Petra Steinorth (University of Hamburg) and Professor Richard Watt.

 Geneva Association/IIS Research Partnership—Shin Research Excellence Award

 The Geneva Association and the International Insurance Society (IIS) jointly offer the Shin Research Excellence Award, designed to foster original applied research in the insurance area addressing issues of concern to global insurance leaders by examining subjects which directly influence business operations and operational business issues on a practical level.
 The award is named after Kyobo Life Insurance Company founder Shin Yong-ho and was established in 1997 to commemorate Shin, who was inducted into the Insurance Hall of Fame in 1996 for creating the world's first education insurance policy.

 Each year, The Geneva Association awards one research grant for submissions—usually doctoral theses carried out in the field of risk and insurance economics.

 The grant is worth CHF 10,000 and covers a period of 10 months.
 The grant is intended to support research on a specific theme, whether this is in the form of a thesis leading to a doctoral degree or a research paper on that specific theme.

 SCOR–Geneva Risk and Insurance Review Best Paper Award